Little Anthony and the Imperials: Numerous lineup changes, final hits, and frequent live performances (1969–1992)

-Wright left in 1971 to join Tony Williams' Platters.
-He was replaced by the returning Kenny Seymour, who was again replaced after a short time by Bobby Wade, formerly a Cleveland-based singer with a number of solo releases on Cleveland labels, that included Way Out and Big Jim.
-Strain left in 1972.
-He had a restaurant in Los Angeles and had not been singing professionally for three years.
-At the end of that period, he was briefly a member of The Fandangos with Lonnie Cook and Alvin Walker.
-He also auditioned for the lead voice of Arpeggio.
-Strain had been replaced by Harold Jenkins as a member of The Imperials.
-He then joined the O'Jays as the replacement for original O'Jays member William Powell, who left the group due to illness.
-Powell died of cancer shortly thereafter.
-Jenkins had already been functioning as the group's choreographer.
-Jenkins and Seymour had previously performed together in the Impacts.
-Gourdine left for a second (more successful) attempt at a solo career.
+In 1975, Gourdine left for a second (and more successful) attempt at a solo career.
 The trio of Collins, Wade, and Jenkins continued as "the Imperials".
+They spent the mid-to-late 1970s "getting steady work in the [sic] Las Vegas lounges and on cruise ships".
 Collins left in 1988, and was replaced by Sherman James.
 They then toured as "Bobby Wade's Imperials".
 James left in 1992, and was replaced by Ron Stevenson.

-Reunion
+Reunion, new albums, and various Hall of Fame inductions (1992–2023)

-In 1992, Collins, Wright, Strain, and Gourdine reunited for a concert at Madison Square Garden.
+On January 10, 1992, Gourdine, Collins, Wright, and Strain reunited for a concert (called "Royalty of Rock: The Ultimate Reunion") at Madison Square Garden, alongside Dion & the Belmonts and Ronnie Spector, plus a one-off reunion of several former members of the Drifters (which included Ben E. King, Charlie Thomas, Johnny Moore, and Barry Hobbs).
 This reunion proved to be a success.
 When the decision was made for the foursome to tour together again, Wade relinquished the Imperials name, with his group becoming "Bobby Wade's Emperors" when they became the house band at Caesars Palace in Las Vegas.
 At this point, Strain left the O'Jays, and permanently returned to the Imperials.
 1992, the year of the group's reformation, was also the 40th anniversary of Dick Clark's American Bandstand, and he invited the Imperials to appear as part of the televised special celebration.

-On August 30, 1997, the group was featured on NBC's Today show as part of that show's "Summer Concert Series", and appeared on three popular PBS specials: Rock, Rhythm, and Doo-Wop and Red, White and Rock in 2002; and Soul Spectacular: 40 Years of R&B in 2003.
-Also, during this period, they recorded two new CDs: Little Anthony & the Imperials – Live: Up Close & Personal (the group's first ever live album), and Pure Acapella, an all a cappella CD showcasing the group's vocal talents on several classic 1950s doo-wop songs, including their own hit, "Two People in the World", which was written by Imperials member Ernest Wright.
+In 1996, they recorded their first live album, Little Anthony & the Imperials – Live: Up Close & Personal.
+On August 30, 1997, the group was featured on NBC's Today show as part of that show's "Summer Concert Series".

+In the early 2000s, they appeared on three popular PBS television specials: Rock, Rhythm, and Doo-Wop and Red, White and Rock in 2002; and Soul Spectacular: 40 Years of R&B in 2003.
+Also, during this period, they recorded Pure Acapella, an all a cappella CD showcasing the group's vocal talents on several classic 1950s doo-wop songs, including their own hit, "Two People in the World", which was written by Imperials member Ernest Wright.
 These two recordings marked the first time that the classic line-up had recorded together in over 30 years.

+Gourdine, Collins, Wright, and Strain continued touring together until Strain retired in 2004, and Jenkins, for the second time, returned to take his place.

-In 2009, the year of the group's Rock and Roll Hall of Fame induction, Little Anthony and the Imperials released their first new CD in years, entitled You'll Never Know.
+In 2008, Little Anthony and the Imperials released their first new album in several years, entitled You'll Never Know, and they performed on the Late Show with David Letterman on August 26, 2008.